Civic campus update – September 2020

-The planning committee at Hammersmith & Fulham Council approved the plans on 12 February to breathe new life into the western end of King Street.
+The planning committee at Hammersmith & Fulham Council approved the plans on 12 February 2019 to breathe new life into the western end of King Street.
+The plans include building a new cinema, new genuinely affordable homes and a revitalised civic campus at the western end of King Street.

 “This is an important moment in our mission to revitalise Hammersmith because it will breathe new life into the western end of King Street,” said Cllr Stephen Cowan, Leader of the London Borough of Hammersmith & Fulham.